leticiagcapovilla/mywikitest/Beamlines/Imbuia/imb_page.md

 - <span style="color:grey">**Figure 6**: IMBUIA optical layout: three flat mirrors (M1, M2 and M3) deliver the VIS-IR broadband beam to the IMBUIA-nano station.
 A movable parabolic mirror (M4) collimates and directs the beam towards the IMBUIA-micro station on demand.</span>
 {.grid-list}

 Yet on the optical table in air environment, a custom designed Au/Aluminum toroidal mirror (M5) collects the naturally divergent IR beam and focuses it 419 mm downstream, producing a secondary source (SS).
-Using a regular CCD and a band pass filter centered at λ=980 nm, we imaged the SS as showed in (Fig. 4e), whose shape and dimen- sions (FWHM ∼\\sim∼ 20 μm) are consistent to the SRW numerical simulation of the SS (FWHM ∼\\sim∼ 33 μm at λ=1.24 μm) depicted in Fig. 4d.
+Using a regular CCD and a band pass filter centered at $\lambda$=980 nm, we imaged the SS as showed in (Fig. 4e), whose shape and dimen- sions (FWHM ∼\\sim∼ 20 μm) are consistent to the SRW numerical simulation of the SS (FWHM $\sim$ 33 μm at $\lambda$=1.24 μm) depicted in Fig. 4d.
 The small discrepancy between experiment and simulation regarding the FWHM is associated to the slightly different wavelengths and exposure parameters.
 We used different wavelengths since we could not match available bandpass filters with the minimum energy that SRW can simulate.
-By positioning a screen at the M5 position and using a 633 nm band pass filter, we could image the beam cross-section (Fig. 4c) with horizontal ×\\times× vertical dimensions of 26 ×\\times× 23 mm^2^, respectively, and with good agreement with the numerical prediction (Fig. 4b).
-A structure of rings is observed in both experiment and simulation for λ=633 (Fig. 4b,c) nm and it is understood here as diffraction fringes from the bending magnet extraction port, previously presented in Fig. 1c.
+By positioning a screen at the M5 position and using a 633 nm band pass filter, we could image the beam cross-section (Fig. 4c) with horizontal $\times$ vertical dimensions of 26 $\times$ 23 mm^2^, respectively, and with good agreement with the numerical prediction (Fig. 4b).
+A structure of rings is observed in both experiment and simulation for $\lambda$=633 (Fig. 4b,c) nm and it is understood here as diffraction fringes from the bending magnet extraction port, previously presented in Fig. 1c.
 An intense curved feature was observed (white arrow in Fig. 4c) and is interpreted as an internal reflection from the dipole chamber.
 Inside the UHV periscope, a custom-designed Au/Aluminum parabolic mirror (M4) is mounted on a long travel linear stage that enables beam selection to the IMBUIA-micro station.

 ![beam-profiles](/img/beamlines/imbuia/beam_diagnostics.pdf =850x)
 - <span style="color:grey">**Figure 7**: a,b) Simulated and experimental beam cross-section at the M5 position for 633 nm wavelength.
 Scale bars represent 10 mm. c,d) Simulation and experiment of the secondary source (SS) after the elliptical focusing mirror (M5) at 1.24 μm and 980 nm wavelengths, respectively.</span>